alteryx/woodwork/docs/source/install.rst

 Install
 *******

 Woodwork is available for Python 3.6, 3.7, and 3.8.
-The recommended way to install woodwork is using ``pip``
+The recommended way to install woodwork is using ``pip``:
 ::

     python -m pip install woodwork